aptos-labs/aptos-core/aptos-move/framework/move-stdlib/doc/features.md

 <a id="0x1_features_BULLETPROOFS_NATIVES"></a>

-Whether the Bulletproofs zero-knowledge range proof module is enabled, and the related native function is available.
-This is needed because of the introduction of a new native function.
+Whether the Bulletproofs zero&#45;knowledge range proof module is enabled, and the related native function is<br/> available.
+This is needed because of the introduction of a new native function.<br/> Lifetime: transient
-Lifetime: transient

 <pre><code>const BULLETPROOFS_NATIVES: u64 &#61; 24;<br/></code></pre>